 You may never have heard of Mr. Joe Jones, but he’s the inventor of one of the most successful commercial robots ever made – the Roomba.

 Mr. Jones, a graduate of MIT, has experience designing hundreds of robots and he’s identified a few key precepts that apply to good engineering and design best practices, not just for robots but for all kinds of applications.
-Here are some insights about thinking like a robot, product development and problem solving that can help you with your own design journey – and why you shouldn’t worry about robots taking over the world just yet.
+Here are some insights about thinking like a robot, product development and problem solving that can help you with your own design journey.

 1. Perform a Valuable Task